teachtitli/flags/privacy.md

 # Privacy Policy
-The Teach Titli&trade; flags app does not collect any private information of it's users.
+The Teach Titli&trade; Flags app does not collect any private information of it's users.